InformaticsMatters/ansible-galaxy-cloud/README.md

 instance you should be able to create the cluster using the pre-configured Python virtual environment that it creates there.

-Create your bastion, login to it and clone this repository into it's `~/git` directory and then continue reading from there...
+Create your bastion and ssh to it.
+You'll find a clone of this repository in its `~/git` directory and you can continue reading this document from there.

 ## Provider environment
 You will need to set provider-specific environment variables before you